-In a number of my previous blog posts for Spiralytics, I've mentioned the "impatient reader" a couple of times — the worst enemy of writers.
-Online readers not just lack patience, they're also easily bored.
+If you’re a blogger or online writer, you’re bound to have come across the "impatient reader" a couple of times — the worst enemy of writers.
+Online readers don’t just lack patience, they're also easily bored.

-For writers in industries considered as "boring", it can be difficult to be more appealing to readers if the mere mention of your technical topic makes that cricket sound in people's minds.
+For writers in industries considered as "boring", it can be difficult to appeal to readers if the mere mention of your technical topic spurs cricket noises.
 I've been in the same situation a couple of times during my writing career, so I know that there's nothing more depressing for a writer than to have your work get that 'boring' tag.

 But then it hit me, there are no boring topics, just boring writing.